LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Experiment

 \subsection{Data Analysis}

-We conduct ablative studies on data to answer the following questions: (1) What is the effect of captioning, planning and dialogue tasks in \ac{3dvl} generalist learning?
+We conduct ablative studies on data to answer the following questions: (1) What is the effect of captioning, planning and dialogue tasks in \ac{3dvl} learning?
 (2) What is the benefit of scaling across diverse scene domains?
 (3) What happens when we naively scale up \ac{3dvl} data without considering data quality?
 (4) How effective is data scaling for \model with curated data?

 \paragraph{Task Effects.} Based on \model (ScanNet), we ablate the training data with different task configurations: ``\textbf{w/o cap}'' removes both object captioning and scene captioning tasks, while ``\textbf{w/o pl+dl}'' removes planning and dialogue tasks.
-As shown in \cref{fig:task_ablation}, both task categories contribute meaningfully to the generalist capabilities of \model.
+As shown in \cref{fig:task_ablation}, both task categories contribute meaningfully to the capabilities of \model.
 Captioning proves particularly beneficial for SQA3D, whereas planning and dialogue tasks are more influential for ScanQA.
-We further perform a qualitative test by prompting ``w/o cap'' model with a scene captioning task.
+We further qualitatively test the ``\textbf{w/o cap}'' model to perform the scene captioning task.
 The model struggles to generate meaningful scene descriptions, likely due to the lack of training in captioning.
-These findings underscore the importance of task diversity for both acquiring task-specific skills and enhancing cross-task performance, thereby playing a critical role in achieving generalist capabilities.
+These findings underscore the importance of task diversity for both acquiring task-specific skills and enhancing cross-task performance.

-\paragraph{Scene Domains.} To assess the impact of scaling across scene domains, we introduce an additional checkpoint trained on ScanNet and 3RScan (Scan+3R), complementing existing \model and \model (ScanNet).
-As shown in \cref{fig:domain_ablation}, compared to ``ScanNet'', ``Scan+3R'' yields significant improvements on 3RScan and ARKitScenes, with only a slight performance drop on ScanNet.
-Further, compared to ``Scan+3R'', ``All'' shows substantial gains on ARKitScenes.
-These results suggest that the performance gains may primarily stem from exposure to corresponding domains, emphasizing the importance of a wide domain coverage for robust cross-domain generalist performances.
+\paragraph{Scene Domains.} To assess the impact of scaling across scene domains, we add a checkpoint trained on ScanNet and 3RScan (``Scan+3R'').
+As shown in \cref{tab:domain_ablation}, ``Scan+3R'' yields significant improvements on 3RScan and ARKitScenes compared to ``ScanNet''.
+Furthermore, ``All'' shows consistent improvements on all domains compared to ``Scan+3R''.
+These results suggest that the performance gains stem from the training in more diverse domains, emphasizing the importance of cross-domain scaling for \ac{3dvl} learning.